Meteor (Asteroids clone) PCB repair

 To probe around the signals within the circuit while still observing the vector display output I'll need to press a second oscilloscope into service, to function as my vector monitor and return my usual test bench CRO to signal tracing duty.
 My test setup for this PCB set is looking pretty busy with 2 separate power supplies as well as additional sound amplifier and vector display.
 For more common raster video games my usual test bench RGB video monitor would suffice.

-As I prepare to observe the address and data signals around the CPU I have discovered that just touching the IC can sometimes cause the program to crash and reset continuously, pressing lightly at either end of the 40 pin package seems to return it to normal operation.
+As I prepare to observe the address and data signals around the CPU I have discovered that just touching that IC can sometimes cause the program to crash and reset continuously, pressing lightly at either end of the 40 pin package seems to return it to normal operation.
 That is obviously caused by a poor connection, most likely the old IC socket with single-wipe contacts is to blame.
 I don't routinely replace IC sockets for no reason but this one definitely needs to go.

 Removing the CPU in order to replace its socket I've just noticed another problem; the IC is marked as a MOS MPS6502 with date code 1280 (presumably 12th week, 1980) but a higher speed 6502A should be fitted here.
 It was obviously working to some extent but could definitely be responsible for the random crashing and resetting problem so also needs to be replaced with a working 6502A.
 The Asteroids circuit diagram specifically notes this detail: